sabre-io/Baikal/INSTALL.md

 # d.
 Customize the virtualhost config file
 $ root:/etc/nginx/sites-available> nano baikal.nginx

 # e.
-In baikal.nginx, replace references to dav.mydomain.com with your own domain name
+In baikal.nginx, replace references to dav.mydomain.com with your own domain name.
+#    It may be possible that you have to modify the value of the fastcgi_pass directive too.
+#    Please consult your server's documentation if you receive a 404 error.

 # f.
 Activate the new virtualhost
 $ root:/etc/nginx/sites-available> cd ../sites-enabled